-This course offers a range of different Achievement Standards.
-There is an emphasis on practical music skills, and it is expected that students are currently receiving instrumental or vocal tuition, either through the College or privately.
-Students are also given the option of completing a unit standard in live sound through in-class workshops with an external provider (4 credits).
+This course builds on the knowledge and skills of Level 1 Music.
+There are eight Achievement Standards offered at this level and there is the opportunity for students to select areas they want to specialise in.
+There continues to be an emphasis on practical music skills, and it is expected that students are currently receiving instrumental or vocal tuition, either through the college or privately.
+Students are also given the option of completing some unit standards in Live Sound and/or Music Technology off-site in their own time.